Siberian Chiffchaff logo

 .

+The Common Chiffchaff Phylloscopus collybita has a broad distribution across Europe and east to Siberia, with six subspecies currently recognised by most authorities.
+Broadly speaking, the nominate form collybita of western Europe is replaced by abietinus in eastern Europe and by tristis in Siberia.
+Further south three additional forms have been described : brevirostris in western and northern Turkey, caucasicus in the Greater and Lesser Caucasus and menzbieri, historically considered confined to Turkmenistan and north-eastern Iran.
+The form tristis is colloquially known as 'Siberian Chiffchaff' and is treated by some authorities as a distinct species.
+Its breeding range extends from the Mizen Basin (west of the Urals) east across Siberia to the Kolyma River.
 The taxonomy and diagnosis of ‘Siberian Chiffchaff’ have long been beset by confusion and divided opinion, with considerable uncertainty surrounding both its systematic and morphological limits.
 Investigations based upon mitochondrial DNA (mtDNA) confirmed 'genetic distance' between the currently designated forms within the chiffchaff complex and helped to clarify species boundaries.
-However, whether tristis warranted recognition as a distinct species remained inconclusive (Helbig et al. 1996).
-For many years, the origins of variation in the appearance of Chiffchaffs in the west of the range of tristis were contentious, attributed variously to hybridization between tristis and abietinus or to individual, clinal and even taxon-level variation.
-Initial genetic studies were confined to mtDNA, which is inherited solely via the female line, and also led to differing interpretations.
-Marova et al. (2009, 2013) concluded that hybridization was widespread in the region of sympatry while studies of migrants in the Netherlands by de Knijff et al. (2012) led to counter suggestions that the plumage of tristis was naturally more varied than had been implied hitherto.
-The extent to which vocalisations are diagnostic is also constrained by the issues of call variation within all taxa, hybridization with abietinus and the very tristis-like calls given by forms of Chiffchaff found in the Middle East and the Caucasus.
-More recently, techniques for examining 'whole genome sequence data' have been developed and applied to Chiffchaffs in the zone of sympatry between tristis and abietinus in the Urals region (Shipilina et al. 2017).
-As a result, unequivocal data is emerging on genetic origins and plumage variation.
-Significant genetic mixing between tristis and abietinus has been confirmed.
-It has been identified as 'the driving force underlying trait variation' and has also been implicated in vocal anomalies.
-The following pages explore the issues and their implications for field identification of 'Siberian Chiffchaff'.
+However, whether tristis warranted recognition as a distinct species remained inconclusive (Helbig et al. 1996; Clement, Helbig and Small 1998).
+The origins of variation in the appearance of Chiffchaffs in the west of the range of tristis have also remained contentious, attributed variously to hybridization between tristis and abietinus or to individual, clinal and even taxon-level variation.
+On-going genetic studies which were confined to mtDNA, which is inherited solely via the female line, led to differing interpretations.
+Marova et al. (2009, 2013) concluded that hybridization was widespread in the region of sympatry, while studies of migrants in the Netherlands by de Knijff et al. (2012) led to counter suggestions that the plumage of tristis was naturally more-varied than had been implied hitherto.
+The extent to which vocalisations are diagnostic has also been obscured by the issues of call variation within all taxa, hybridization with abietinus and the very tristis-like calls given by forms of Chiffchaff found in the Middle East and the Caucasus.
+More recently, techniques for examining 'whole genome sequence data' have been developed and applied to Chiffchaffs in the zone of sympatry between tristis and abietinus in the Urals and Arkhangelsk region (Shipilina et al. 2017).
+Significant genetic mixing between tristis and abietinus has been confirmed, with Shipilina et al. concluding that this was 'the driving force underlying trait variation' and was also implicated in vocal anomalies.
+The following pages explore these issues and their implications for field identification of 'Siberian Chiffchaff'.

 Topics